Interested in buying a property to rent out?

 If this is the case, you’ll need a licence to privately rent out your property.
 It could cost around £500 a year.
 Go to www.rla.org.uk to find out if your area is affected.

-At the moment, landlords can deduct mortgage interest and other finance costs from their rental income to arrive at the amount that tax is calculated on – their ‘rental profit’.
+Previously, landlords could deduct mortgage interest and other finance costs from their rental income to arrive at the amount that the tax is calculated on - their 'rental profit'.

-The deductions allowed will gradually be replaced with a tax-relief allowance.
-This will be at the basic rate of tax and partly offset the tax due on your rental profit.
+This will be at the basic rate of tax and will partly offset the tax due on your rental profit.

 The changes will mostly affect higher and additional rate tax payers with the amount of tax relief that applies being phased in over four years from April 2017.

 Overall, the amount of tax you'll pay will depend on all your sources of income - rental profits, employment, pensions etc. But these tax changes could move you into a higher tax band so you should be aware of them before you decide to purchase a buy to let property.